FAQ's - Your Waste and Recycling Service

-- 2 blue recycling sacks for paper and cardboard
+- 2 x 240 litre blue recycling sacks for paper and cardboard

-- 2 red sacks for plastics, metals and cartons.
+- 2 x 240 litre recycling sacks for plastics, metals and cartons

-You can ask for more sacks if you need them.
+You can ask for more sacks for recyclates if you need them.

 Leave your recycling sacks at your usual collection point on your collection day to be emptied and returned.
 You should continue to use your Council supplied sacks for your non-recyclable waste.
 Other non-council sacks or bin bags will not be collected.